chrislomonico/MinimumViableDataspace/docs/developer/decision-records/2022-06-20-mvd-onboarding/README.md

 ## Precondition - GAIA-X membership

-To join the MVD, participants must have Verifiable Credentials signed by GAIA-X Authority which prove GAIA-X membership.
+To join the MVD, each participant must have a Verifiable Credential (VC) signed by GAIA-X Authority which proves GAIA-X membership.

 At present the MVD deployment pipeline does not interact with the real GAIA-X Authority.
 A simulated GAIA-X Authority is deployed within MVD for demonstration purposes.